timbouvier/catapult/README.md

 # Usage
 There are three main pieces to an application
   - SchedulerNode
-    - A java object you will extend to implement any node level logic and process events
+    - A java object you will extend to implement any node level logic and event processing
   - SchedulerApp
-    - A java object you will extend to implement any app level logic and process events
+    - A java object you will extend to implement any app level logic and event processing
   - MesosAppListener
-    - A java object you will extend to implement any framework level logic and process events
+    - A java object you will extend to implement any framework level logic and event processing

 #### Create Scheduler Node Listener
 ```java